Ryan: Bump stocks 'clearly something we need to look into'

-(CNN)House Speaker Paul Ryan signaled openness Thursday to looking into bump-fire stocks, devices that allows semi-automatic weapons into firing at a rapidly increased rate, similar to an automatic firearm.
+(CNN)House Speaker Paul Ryan signaled openness Thursday to looking into bump-fire stocks, devices that allows semi-automatic weapons to fire at a rapidly increased rate, similar to an automatic firearm, as other Republicans have shown an openness to at least discussing a ban on the devices.

 In the wake of the Las Vegas shooting, Ryan told Hugh Hewitt in an interview for his MSNBC show that "clearly that's something we need to look into."

+This source believed that there would be a GOP-sponsored bill from a group of moderate Republicans that would narrowly address the issue.
+While many in the GOP conference will oppose it, this member believed based on conversations with colleagues that there would not be a huge pushback to block it, even from the NRA.

+It's unclear how the legislation would be drafted, but the easiest way would be to simply reverse current ATF policy rather than institute a ban on the manufacture and sales of the accessories.

-Ryan said that he -- like a lot of members of Congress -- just learned about the accessories in recent days.
+In his comments, Ryan said that he -- like a lot of members of Congress -- just learned about the accessories in recent days.

 "Look, I didn't even know what they were until this week, and I'm an avid sportsman," the Wisconsin Republican said in a clip of the interview that aired Thursday.
 "So, I think we're quickly coming up to speed with what this is.
 Fully automatic weapons have been banned for a long time.
 Apparently this allows you to take a semiautomatic and turn it into a fully automatic so clearly that's something we need to look into."